Best of Argentina Trip

 El Calafate has much more to offer than just its magnificent glaciers… we recommend that you complete this adventure by taking a day tour to immerse yourself in the rural culture of Patagonia.

 Inside Glaciers National Park, at the end of National Route 15 and after a 1 hr 30 min drive over a rubble road, sits one of the oldest and most traditional Patagonian ranches in the area.
-It’s the only ranch that continues to maintain sheep and Hereford cattle-breeding as its main occupation.
-You can take a day trip to visit its 30,000 acres of land, learn about its history, and witness a sheep-shearing demonstration and horse-training.
-At the end of the day, a grilled lambed will await, sizzling on its traditional Patagonian rotisserie.
+It’s the only ranch that continues to maintain sheep and Hereford cattle breeding as its main occupation.
+You can take a day trip to visit its 30,000 acres of land, learn about its history, and witness a sheep-shearing demonstration and horse training.
+At the end of the day, a grilled lamb will await, sizzling on its traditional Patagonian rotisserie.

 If you would like to add on this tour for your free day, just let your travel advisor know.